wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/4-ui-components-apis-surface-areas.md

 The SharePoint REST API is the primary API for accessing data in a SharePoint site.
 The API is available to both client-side and server-side solutions.
 Client-side solutions mean it's available to SharePoint Framework components and server-side solutions are those that run on a server but external to your SharePoint environment, such as an Azure Function or web app.

 The SharePoint Framework includes an API that simplifies submitting request to the SharePoint REST API.
 The `SPHttpClient` API is available in all SharePoint Framework solutions on the `context` object.
-The `SPHttpClient` extends the to the `HttpClient` API, which is a wrapper to the Fetch API included in all modern browsers and includes a polyfill for older browsers that don't support the Fetch API.
+The `SPHttpClient` extends the `HttpClient` API, which is a wrapper to the Fetch API included in all modern browsers and includes a polyfill for older browsers that don't support the Fetch API.

 The `HttpClient` is also included in the SharePoint Framework API.
 Developers can use it to submit HTTP requests to any REST API.